google/git-appraise/docs/forks.md

 Anyone who runs `git appraise pull --include-forks` can configure a list of forks to be excluded from the pull.
 This is controlled by the config settings `appraise.remote.<remote>.excludeFork` and `appraise.excludeFork`.
-The first operates on a per-remote basis and uses either the fork name or URL.
-The second applies to every remote and uses the fork's URL.
+The first operates on a per-remote basis while the second applies to every remote.

+Either option can be configured with either the fork name or URL.